Cybersecurity Awareness Month

 There are several forms of phishing.
 Specifically, this article will address the most common type of phishing ploy, email phishing.

-It is important to be vigilant when reviewing email to help minimize your risk of being tricked by a phishing email.
+Be vigilant when reviewing emails to help minimize your risk of being tricked by a phishing email.
 Here are some key ways to help you protect yourself from an email phishing threat:

-- Assess content.
-Observe whether the email has a link or an attachment and whether it is asking for money, credentials or sensitive information.
-Is the email content pressuring you with “time sensitive” phrasing.
+1. Assess content.
+In other words, observe whether the email has a link or an attachment and whether it is asking for money, credentials, or sensitive information.
+Is the email content pressuring you with “time-sensitive” phrasing?

-- Do you know the sender?
+2. Do you know the sender?
 Check the email from the sender.
-Keep in mind that email addresses, company logos and links can be spoofed or disguised to look like the real deal.
-So always double check to make sure you know the sender especially if the email is asking for the above criteria.
+For instance, remember that email addresses, company logos, and links can be spoofed or disguised to look like the real deal.
+So always double-check to ensure you know the sender, especially if the email asks for the above criteria.

-- Verify who sent the email.
-By hovering over the vanity email name to check the email, calling the sender or checking the address in your browser are all strong defenses to help avoid getting snagged by a phishing technique.
+3. Verify who sent the email.
+Hovering over the vanity email name to check the email, calling the sender, or checking the address in your browser are all strong defenses to help avoid getting snagged by a phishing technique.

-- Report it.
-If you are getting a phishing attack at work, let your IT security department know about the attempt.
-If you are receiving a phishing email at home.
-It’s best to report the attempt to the entity that the phishing email is trying to emulate.
+4. Report it.
+If you are getting a phishing attack at work, inform your IT security department about the attempt if you receive a phishing email at home.
+It’s best to report the attempt to the entity the phishing email is trying to emulate.
 For example, if it is a fake email from your bank, report it to your bank.

 For a helpful way to visually process this information, visit Proofpoint, a leading cybersecurity company.